Diabetes program certified by the American Diabetes Association

 Working toward wellness as a team

 Our diabetes staff takes a team approach to disease management.
 Your team will consist of you, your primary healthcare provider, a registered nurse and a registered dietitian.
 Other professionals will be available for consultation as well, including pharmacists, exercise physiologists and counselors.
-Our instructors are registered nurses and dietitians who have received specialized training as certified diabetes educators.
+Our instructors are registered nurses and dietitians who have received specialized training as diabetes educators.

 Contact the Diabetes Program